 - Total Cost for Day 1 – €78.50

 - Total Cost for Day 2 – €78.50

 - Everything is free!

-When you do the math, you see that by the time you get halfway through Day 2, you’ve already spent more than the cost of the pass, which is €104.
+When you do the math, you see that before you're even half way through Day 2, you’ve already spent more than the cost of the pass, which again is €104.

 After that point, everything else you use the pass for will cost you nothing!
 It’s like getting dozens of activities for free!